 Catch views of the gorgeous cascades of Looking Glass Falls, a roadside waterfall just off the Blue Ridge Parkway near Brevard, NC.

 Looking Glass Falls is one of North Carolina’s most popular waterfalls, given its easy, roadside access and classic waterfall beauty.
 US 276 is a gorgeous drive, well-loved for its winding meanders through the Pisgah National Forest and access to the area’s most popular attractions, including Sliding Rock, Moore Cove Falls, Pink Beds and the Cradle of Forestry.
-If you’re adventuring in the Brevard area south of Asheville, there’s a good chance you’ll pass Looking Glass Falls – and it’s absolutely worth a visit.
+If you’re adventuring in the Brevard area south of Asheville, there’s a good chance you’ll pass this waterfall – and it’s absolutely worth a visit.

 At under a half mile, round trip, this barely counts as a hike for most trail fans – but Looking Glass Falls is a must-see.
-Framed by a towering, blocky cliff, Looking Glass Creek drops in a beautiful cascade into a deep, clear pool.
+Framed by a towering, blocky cliff, the waterfall drops in a beautiful cascade into a deep, clear pool.
 In warm summer months, colorful wildflowers and vibrant green moss blanket the surrounding rock, drenched in the nearly continuous, cool spray of mist from the thundering falls.
 The waterfall is visible from a roadside viewing platform – or descend the trail’s stairs for an up-close view of the falls.

 Looking Glass Falls NC: the adventure

 The short, but exceptionally beautiful, walk to the base of the waterfall begins at the signed trailhead on US 276 near Brevard (view maps and driving directions), catching its first views of the tumbling waterfall roadside observation deck.